e-gov/GOVSSO/TechnicalSpecification.md

 Once the user has been authenticated and an SSO session created, the client application must periodically perform SSO session update requests to keep the SSO session alive in GovSSO.
 In GovSSO protocol this is done by acquiring a new ID Token from GovSSO service using Refresh Token ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "12.
 Using Refresh Tokens").
 NB!
 GovSSO has the following specifics compared to general Refresh Token approach in OpenID Connect and OAuth standards:
-* Access Token mechanism is not used in GovSSO.
-Refresh Token mechanism is used to retrieve new ID Token instead.
+* Access Token mechanism is not used by default.
+Refresh Token mechanism is used to retrieve new ID Tokens.
+JWT Access Tokens can be enabled per client application as described in [Access Token specification](AccessToken).
 * Refresh Token is always returned, without requesting `offline_access` scope.
 Client application must not add `offline_access` scope to authentication request.
 * Refresh Token expires at the same time as the ID Token that was received with the same request.
 * `id_token` field is always present in successful response of Refresh Request.